luci/luci-go/logdog/client/cmd/logdog_butler/README.md

 * `stream`, which uploads the contents of a single log stream.
 * `serve`, which runs a Butler stream server instance.
-* `run`, which runs another command, instrumenting its enviornment and standard file descriptors for log streaming.
+* `run`, which runs another command, instrumenting its environment and standard file descriptors for log streaming.

 ## Stream Servers